Free Sets in Planar Graphs: History and Applications: Graph Classes with Large Free Sets

-\begin{lem} Let $G$ be an edge-maximal $n$-vertex outerplane graph for some $n\ge 4$.
-Then there exists a proper-good curve $C$ that is contained in the closure of the outer face and $C$, that contains $G$ in the closure of its interior, and that contains at least $\frac{n}{2} + 1$ vertices of $G$.
-Thus the vertices in $C$ form a proper-good set of size at least $\frac{n}{2}+1$. \end{lem}
+\begin{lem} Let $G$ be an $n$-vertex biconnected outerplane graph for some $n\ge 4$.
+Then there exists a proper-good curve $C$ that is contained in the closure of the outer face of $G$, that contains $G$ in the closure of its interior, and that passes through at least $\lceil n/2\rceil + 1$ vertices of $G$.
+Thus the vertices in $C$ form a proper-good set of size at least $\lceil n/2\rceil+1$. \end{lem}